Buying Guides

 Monitor arms compared.
 Prices from Amazon UK, eBuyer, Office Superstore and John Lewis.

 So why isn’t it my pick?
 The warranty.
 Amazon backs the Basics Premium for two years against Ergotron’s ten.
-Both arms will feel fine in the first week; the difference shows up in year three, four and five, and that’s precisely the window the LX is built to survive and the Basics is not promising to.
-Higher weight rating, far shorter confidence — that’s the trade.
+Both arms feel fine in the first week; the difference shows up in year three, four and five — precisely the window the LX is built to survive and the Basics isn’t promising to.
+Higher weight rating, far shorter confidence: that’s the trade.

 Before you click buy: the checks that catch people out